rdebusscher/microstream-spring-boot-patterns/README.md

 And when we have implemented classes that implement the `StorageManagerInitializer` or `EmbeddedStorageFoundationCustomizer` interfaces, we must use the _'Primary'_ as the value for the database name to detect if the methods are called for the Primary _StorageManager_.

+# Dev Mode

+See directory _dev-mode_

+With the changes of https://github.com/microstream-one/microstream/pull/518, it is no longer needed to define the MicroStream jars as part of the _restart classloader_ to have support for reloads.

 # Spring Cache integration

 See directory _cache_